Apple seeks patent for AR/VR video recording with multi-angle playback

 One example would enable a viewer to experience the AR/VR content from a different angle than the streamer, using the same 3D models and embedded positional audio details to recreate the scene appropriately from a mixed reality headset’s perspective.
 Another implementation would separately record multiple viewing angles that viewers could easily switch between.
 Depending on the hardware’s capabilities, other examples might include bringing aspects of the original scene — such as temperature, illumination, and human participants — into or out of the stream.

-Apple’s goal is to create easily stored AR/VR recordings that have the “rich” depth to be experienced in multiple ways, potentially appearing as a web plugin that passively plays composited content like a video, but morphs into something interactive when you engage with it.
-Given the company’s history with interactive iAds, this could be a way to engage users with advertisements, or the next evolution of Twitch-style video streams for AR games.
+Apple’s goal is to create easily stored AR/VR recordings that have the “rich” depth to be experienced in multiple ways, potentially appearing as a web plugin that passively plays composited content like a video but morphs into something interactive when you engage with it.
+Given the company’s history with interactive iAds, this could be a way to engage users with advertisements or the next evolution of Twitch-style video streams for AR games.
 As this is a patent application — published today but filed last August — there’s no actual timeline for rollout of the technology, but it could tie in with the company’s reported work on AR/VR headsets or be implemented earlier as a unique way to preview certain Apple Arcade titles with AR support.